SAKryukov/generic-state-machine/docs/Example.Zoo.md

 [Source code](https://github.com/SAKryukov/generic-state-machine/tree/main/code/Tests/TestZoo)

-The Zoo example represents the state machine representing the visitor location at the zoo.
+The Zoo example represents the transition system representing the visitor location at the zoo.
 This is the transition graph:

 ![Zoo](zoo.svg)